 1 table spoon of gram flour

-Mix all mashed potatoes, grated beets and ricotta in a bowl.
-Add salt and pepper, and the gram flour (this hold the Tikki together, and does not allow it to break into crumbs).
+Tikki together, and does not allow it to break into crumbs).
 Make balls out of the mixtures, and flatten them with your hand.
 (I let my 5 year old try it, and he had a great time!.).
-Grease a pan with 1 tsp of oil, and place the flattened Tikkis on the pan, and let them cook.
-Keep turning them over, till both sides are nice and crisp (You might need to add some more oil, while cooking).
+Grease a pan with 1 tsp of oil, and place the flattened

 Remove from pan, and serve.